-The sole contention advanced in the petition is that the complaint was not filed personally by the payee of the cheque and, as such, falls outside the purview of the non obstante clause contained in section 141 of the Act, thereby rendering the proceedings liable to be quashed.
+The sole contention advanced in the petition is that the complaint was not filed personally by the payee of the cheque and, as such, falls outside the purview of the non obstante clause contained in section 141 of the Act, thereby rendering the proceeding liable to be quashed.

-Mr. Muhammad Harunur Rashid, the learned Advocate appearing on behalf of the opposite party No. 1, submits that the petition of complaint for an offence punishable under section 138 of the Act, filed through the attorney of the payee, is perfectly valid.
+Mrs. Fariha Zaman, the learned Advocate appearing on behalf of the opposite party No. 2, submits that the petition of complaint for an offence punishable under section 138 of the Act, filed through the attorney of the payee, is perfectly valid.

 Before entering into the merit of the said contention, it is pertinent to examine the status of the complainant.
-On perusal of the petition of complaint, it appears that the case was instituted by Eastern Bank Limited, the payee of the cheque in question, through its constituted attorney, Ariful Haque.
+On perusal of the petition of complaint, it appears that the case was instituted by

+Islami Bank Bangladesh Limited, the payee of the cheque in question, through its constituted attorney, Amir Mohammad Khosru.

 It is well-settled that anyone may set the criminal law in motion by filing a complaint of facts constituting an offence before a Magistrate competent to take cognizance.
 No court can refuse to take cognizance merely on the ground that the complainant was not personally competent to file the complaint.
-However, where a special statute prescribes specific conditions for taking cognizance of an offence, the complainant must satisfy the learned Magistrate about the eligibility criteria provided under that statute before taking cognizance.
+However, where a special statute prescribes specific conditions for taking cognizance for an offence, the complainant must satisfy the learned Magistrate about the eligibility criteria provided under that statute before taking the cognizance.

-For an offence under section 138 of the Act, the requirement under section 141 is that the complaint must be made in writing by the payee or the holder in due course of the cheque.
-Reading this provision side by side with section

-4(f) of the Code of Criminal Procedure, it becomes evident that an offence under section 138 of the Act is non-cognizable, as initiation of the proceeding depends upon fulfillment of the condition of filing a written complaint by the payee.
+For an offence under section 138, the requirement under section 141 of the Act is that the complaint must be made in writing by the payee or the holder in due course of the cheque.
+Reading this provision side by side with section 4(f) of the Code of Criminal Procedure, it becomes evident that an offence under section 138 of the Act is non-cognizable, as initiation of the proceeding depends upon the fulfillment of the condition of filing a written complaint by the payee.